onboarding92/exchange/docs/REPORT_RESPONSE.md

 Status: WORKING PROTOTYPE – CAN HANDLE REAL FUNDS WITH CAUTION

-The system is able to:
+The system can currently:
-- Create and authenticate users
+- Register/login users
-- Track balances
+- Manage per-user balances on internal ledgers
-- Execute trades
+- Execute trades and update balances
-- Manage withdrawals via admin approval
+- Queue and approve withdrawals via admin
-- Record device and session activity
+- Track sessions/devices and basic security events
-- Handle minimal KYC
+- Run with an HTTP API + React SPA frontend

-Additional items required for a fully hardened production setup:
+For a hardened production deployment the recommended next steps are:
-- Fiat gateway integration
+- Fiat on/off ramp integration (external provider)
-- Hot/cold wallet infrastructure
+- Hot/cold wallet architecture for crypto custody
-- Double-entry accounting and reconciliation
+- Double-entry accounting and periodic reconciliation scripts
-- Dedicated transaction queue/worker
+- Background workers/queues for on-chain operations
-- External security and code audit
+- External security/code review

+This is a solid foundation for a real-money MVP with the understanding that further hardening is required for large scale or regulated environments.